CBA-Funded Companies creating employment today

 Our Investments

-In addition to the many more companies spawned from our workshops, we also have invested in a select few to build success where this was otherwise not possible.
+In addition to the many more companies spawned from our workshops, we also have invested in a number of the most promising opportunities to build success where this was otherwise not possible.

-As CBA, we have invested in over 30 Kenyan startups, a sample of which is shown below
+As CBA, we have invested in over 40 Kenyan companies, a sample of which is shown below

 BigBrainz Software